 Findings that have no impact on the determination of the ΔCDF but are potentially important to ΔLERF determinations are classified as Type B findings.
 Type B findings are fundamentally different from Type A findings in that they are not processed through the CDF based SDP and have to be allocated significance categories based only on LERF considerations.
 Table 4.1 of Appendix H provides a list of SSCs associated with maintaining containment integrity in different containment types that were reviewed to determine if ΔLERF would be affected if the SSCs were found to be degraded.

 As the containment function may be compromised for a Type B finding it can potentially affect either all core damage accidents or a subset of those accidents.
 Baseline CDFs were assumed in order to simplify the calculation of the change in risk for this type of finding.
-The baseline CDFs assumed were 10-4/reactor year for PWRs, and 10-5/reactor-year for BWRs.
+The baseline CDFs assumed were 10-4/reactor year for existing PWRs, 10-6/reactor year for AP1000 PWRs, and 10-5/reactor-year for BWRs.
 Assuming a baseline CDF is a limitation that has to be recognized in the light of the relatively wide ranges associated with Plant-Specific CDF estimates.

 The risk significance categories are obtained using the following relationship: